-As a nutritionist, I’m often asked for quick, easy protein-packed breakfast ideas.
-High protein foods are slow to be digested, making a decent serve at brekkie a great nutritional strategy to keep satisfied into the morning (1).
-These pancakes fit the protein brief and can be whipped up in around 10 minutes!
+As a Registered Nutritionist, I’m often asked for quick and easy healthy breakfast ideas.
+Protein-rich foods are slow to be digested, so having a decent whack in the morning is a good nutritional strategy to keep us satisfied (1).
+These pancakes fit the brief and can be whipped up in 10 minutes.
+They’re also grain-free, making them ideal for those after gluten-free breakfast ideas.

 Ingredients Needed

-Protein powder.
+• Protein powder.
 This recipe is suitable for flavoured or plain whey or pea protein powder.
-There will be subtle differences in the end dish, depending on what you use – the whey batter blends creamier, leading to a slightly fluffier pancake!
-I’ve tested collagen protein powder here and found it didn’t work well – this might be due to how collagen dissolves.
+There will be subtle differences in the end dish, depending on what you usethe whey batter blends creamier, leading to a slightly fluffier pancake.
+I’ve tested collagen protein powder which doesn’t workthis might be due to how collagen dissolves.

-Eggs provide structure, leavening (that little rise as it cooks!), flavour and richness from the nutritious yolk fat.
-Two eggs definitely pull their protein weight, offering up 10g of the good stuff! #gains.
+• Eggs.
+For structure, leavening (that little rise as they cook), flavour and richness (from the nutritious egg yolk fat).
+Two eggs definitely pull their protein weight, offering up 10g of the good stuff #gains.

-Banana is used for nature sweetness, a yummy banana flavour and glorious carbs aka energy.
-Go for a ripe yellow fruit – more of the starches will have converted to sugars, meaning it’ll be sweeter.
+• Banana.
+For nature sweetness, a yummy banana flavour and glorious quick energy (carbs).
+Go for a ripe yellow fruitmore of the starches will have converted to sugars, making it sweeter.

 Step-by-Step: How to Make Protein Pancakes